W4RH4WK/crap/slides/scripting_slides.md

 - Learn the basics of Bash scripting
 - Critically think about its limitations
-- criteria to deciding between Shell / scripting language
+- Criteria to deciding when to use Shell / scripting language

 ## Using a Package Manager